creatnewsociety12/newcompanystructure/README.md

   A lot of entrepreneurs promise to distribute shares to every employee in the future when they set up the company.
 Entice employees to work for him with very high returns.
 However, when the company grew, it used all mean means to eliminate its former employees.
 They can use the method of making fake accounts to create a situation in which the company is not profitable or has little profit (however, these bosses and managers have even bought villas and yachts), resulting in very little return for entrepreneurial employees, especially in some countries with imperfect legal system.

+  In these enterprises, the employees are just the servants of the boss.
+When you are young, capable and valuable, the boss will greet you with a smile.
+However, when you are old, they will immediately and mercilessly drive you away, just like a dog who has been watching the door for more than ten years but can't move.